kalendar/assessments/srl/strategies/managing_time/medium.md

 ## Strategies for Managing Time

 Going to college requires students to use effective time management strategies in order to manage multiple tasks and avoid becoming overwhelmed.
 People who use time management strategies tend to work more efficiently, feel less stressed, and experience a greater level of confidence in school.
-Your SRL survey results suggest that you **sometimes** use strategies to manage your time (see your responses below).
+Your SRL assessment results suggest that you **sometimes** use strategies to manage your time (see your responses below).
 You might do things like set aside regular times for schoolwork, use a calendar to mark down due dates for assignments, or keep track of how much time assignments take--but not as often as you could.

 This scenario illustrates how insufficient time management tactics can adversely impact students in college: